acmepjz/meandmyshadow/docs/ScriptAPI.md

 or remove a point at specified index, or remove points at specified indices, or remove points in given range.

+* clone([x],[y],[w],[h])

+Create a clone of current block, optionally give it a new position and size.

+The new block can have scripts and the `onCreate` script will be executed immediately.

+Returns the newly created block.

+* cloneMultiple(number) / cloneMultiple(positions)

+Create multiple clones of current block, optionally give them new positions and sizes.

+The `number` is the number of clones to made, whose positions are the same as the source block, whereas `positions` is an array of new positions whose entry is of format `{[x],[y],[w],[h]}`.

+The new blocks can have scripts and the `onCreate` script will be executed immediately.

+Returns an array of newly created blocks.

 * remove()

 Remove current block.